Relationship Mapping

 @RequiredRelationfor mandatory relationships (INNER JOIN vs LEFT JOIN) - Preload relationships in queries to avoid N+1 problems

-- Use LAZY loading for rarely accessed relationships
+- Use LAZY loading for rarely accessed relationships, especially collection-typed

 - Consider denormalization for frequently accessed data